Auburn 64 Good

 What's it like Living in Auburn?

-Using data and statistics Auburn has received a livability score of 64/100.
-This score is ranked in the 58th percentile when compared to all other cities.
-For each of the livability categories, we can establish that Auburn ranks very well for crime (A+), cost of living (A+), employment (A+) and housing (A).
-On a less positive note, Auburn does not have favorable ranks for the following: amenities (F) and education (F).
+With a livability score of 65/100, Auburn is ranked #11,693 in the United States and #570 in Illinois.
+If we explore each of the categories individually, we see that Auburn ranks well for crime (A+), cost of living (A+), employment (A+) and housing (A+).
+On a more negative note, Auburn does not have favorable scores for the following: amenities (F) and education (F).
 If we take a look at the data, we can find out why.

 Best Places to Live in and Around Auburn